 Each direction suits different rooms, different budgets and different aesthetics.
-The right choice for your home depends on ceiling height, wall width, natural light and what the rest of the room is doing.
+The right choice depends on ceiling height, wall width, natural light and what the rest of the room is doing.
 We discuss all of this at consultation stage so the media wall you end up with is designed for your room rather than imported from a mood board.

 Complimentary consultation across London and Surrey.
 Fixed price before work begins.